 Finding a job is a difficult process.
 The interview process, working in a new environment, it all can get overwhelming but there are a lot of tips and useful ideas that can help you get through them with ease; from building up an impressive resume to landing on that perfect job .
 What these tips don’t cover is ‘how to cope with a new job’.
-So I have devised some tips from my own good experience that might also help you.
+So I have devised some tips from my own good experience to New Designer that might also help you.

 A new workplace can be intimidating.
 You have little or no knowledge about the names and positions of the job you have just started nor do you want to start off on a wrong footing.
 And when thinking of asking questions, you might be afraid what your boss or colleagues will think of you asking a relatively simple question.
 The best thing to do however is you just ask them no matter what.
 Your boss or supervisor might be impressed with your desire to learn things and will answer as many as you want.

 And they might not even find your question stupid, in fact, be glad to take on the role of guiding a new hire in the right direction.
 You just need to be interested in knowing and listen carefully.

 Taking notes is a good help when you are new at some job as you are still getting to know things and too many of them can make you forget some.
 Also, taking notes can especially be good for a newly-hired designer who usually gets a lot of feedback needs to write it down so that when he sits down to edit, he remembers everything.
 Taking notes adds to your efficiency as you don’t have to rack your brains for all the points you heard in the feedback and so it saves time and effort.
 You don’t have to worry that you’re not making an eye contact because you’re busy taking notes.
 Your boss will understand.